rom1mouret/mpcl/README.md

 ### Situated meaning

-MPCL posits that latent representations acquire meaning from acting on the outside world.
+MPCL posits that latent representations acquire meaning by acting on the outside world.

 For continual learning to be manageable in complex environments and avoid